 - organizers to work on our clothing closet

-We ask volunteers to follow the guidelines below to ensure everyone’s safety and to prevent any misunderstandings between you and a resident:
+We ask volunteers to follow the guidelines below to follow DCS policies, ensure everyone’s safety and to prevent any misunderstandings between you and a resident:

-- Children under the age of 21 are not allowed to interact with MFH residents at our home.
+- Children under the age of 21 are not allowed on campus.

 - When you are visiting MFH, or with a resident outside of MFH, please refrain from vaping, using tobacco, alcohol or drugs.